 The main purpose of the DPM methodology is to identify each reportable piece of information (a data point) in a precise and unambiguous manner.
-As a result the DPM defines usually high number of dimensions.
+As a result, the DPM defines usually high number of dimensions.
 This situation has a number of advantages:

-- the model is data centric and independent from the particular views of data (templates), - each data point is classified in detailed according to all applicable characteristics that are defined separately, - dependencies between concepts are explicit and clearly identifiable, - supports change management (based on defining specific differences), - applied breakdowns can be used for various purposes including data querying for analysis, - a bridge with other reporting frameworks can be established using specific properties on each data point, - data model is less subjective and has fewer space for arbitrary modelling decisions (e.g. if a certain property shall be included in the semantics of a metrics or represented by a dimensional property).
+- the model is data centric and independent from the particular views of data (templates), - each data point is classified in detailed according to all applicable characteristics that are defined separately, - dependencies between concepts are explicit and clearly identifiable, - supports change management (based on defining specific differences), - applied breakdowns can be used for various purposes including data querying for analysis,

-$^{5}$ Must be noted that Annotated Templates, due to implementation assumption, could contain more information than Reporting templates (find more details in chapter
+$^{5}$ Must be noted that Annotated Templates, due to implementation assumption, could contain more information than Reporting templates (find more details in chapter V).